 Work done in stretching the spring through 40m,

-8. Two bodies w=of masses m and 4m are moving with equal kinetic energies.
-The ratio of their linear momenta is
+8. Two bodies w of masses m and 4m are moving with equal kinetic energies.
+What is the ratio of their linear momenta?

 Explanation: p = √2mE